Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: Introduction

-In recent years, many effective networks, such as ResNet \cite{He-2016}, PolyNet \cite{OTHER-PolyNet2017}, FractalNet \cite{OTHER-FractalNet2017} and RevNet \cite{OTHER-RevNet2017}, can be interpreted as different numerical discretizations of differential equations \cite{ODEs-Lu2018}.
-Currently, a number of deep learning networks \cite{ODEs-Chen-2018, ODEs-Wang-2024} that utilize ordinary differential equations (ODEs) for feature representation are proposed.
-This perspective has played a crucial inspirational role in the development of the method proposed in this paper.
-However, unlike these methods, we do not directly discretize the ODE.
+In recent years, many effective networks, such as ResNet \cite{He-2016} and PolyNet \cite{OTHER-PolyNet2017}, can be interpreted as different numerical discretizations of differential equations \cite{ODEs-Lu2018}.
+This perspective has played an inspirational role in the development of the method proposed in this paper.
+However, unlike these methods, we do not directly discretize the ordinary differential equation (ODE).
 Instead, after obtaining the analytical solution to the initial value problem (IVP) of the ODE, we embed this solution into the deep learning framework using numerical computation methods.
-We find that the numerical form of such solution over time intervals naturally integrates the processes of discovering domain-agnostic feature spaces and deepening feature representations, thereby improving CD-FSS performance while maintaining a concise model architecture.
+We find that the numerical form of this solution over time intervals naturally integrates the processes of discovering domain-agnostic feature spaces and deepening feature representations, thereby improving CD-FSS performance while maintaining a concise model architecture.